BGI-Qingdao/stlfr2supernova_pipeline/README.md

 ## <a name=use-cases>Frequent Q & A</a>

-- If there is no file "barcode_freq.text" (or clean_barcode_freq.txt) in the directory "YourProjectRoot", we can re-generate the it by split_reads.1.fq.gz ( or split_reads.1.fq.gz.clean.gz) as following command
+- If there is no file "barcode_freq.text" (or clean_barcode_freq.txt) in the directory "YourProjectRoot", then you can re-generate it with split_reads.1.fq.gz ( or split_reads.1.fq.gz.clean.gz) following the command below

 ```
 gzip -dc split_reads.1.fq.gz | awk '!(NR%4-1)' | awk -F '[# |]' '{print$2}' | awk -F '/' '{print $1}' | sort | uniq -c | awk '{printf("%s\t%s\n",$2,$1);}' > barcode_freq.txt
 ```

-- Why your 10X reads number is less than your stLFR clean reads number ?
+- Why is the number of 10X reads smaller than that of the initial stLFR clean reads ?
     - 1st.
-The "0_0_0" barcode is deleted because it refer to barcode-decode-failure.
+Reads sharing the "0_0_0" barcode are discarded since it refers to the barcode-decode-failure.
     - 2nd.
-Barcodes contain too little reads are deleted .
-Your can control this by BARCODE_FREQ_THRESHOLD.
+Very few reads sharing the same barcode are discarded since the barcode information is useless.
+Your can adjust it by changing BARCODE_FREQ_THRESHOLD.
     - 3rd.
-Since I map stLFR barcode into 10X barcode by " MAP_RATIO : 1  " , if your valid barcode type is greater than "MAP_RATIO * 10X barcode type " , the barcodes in the overflow part are deleted !
+The number of stLFR barcodes is much larger than that of 10X barcodes.
+Supernova can only accept reads up to # of 10 X barcodes * MAP_RATIO.
+Overflow part is discarded !
+        - stLFR has ~1.8 billion unique barcodes
-        - the 10X barcode type is 4792320
+        - 10X has 4,792,320 unique barcodes

 ## <a name=misc>Miscellaneous</a>